 What is first party data?

 First party data comes straight from your customers or audience.
-You collect it yourself, using metrics you define around your business objectives.
-In effect, it's a straightforward direct deal between your brand and its customers.
-People hand over their data in exchange for a better, more personalised eCommerce experience.
+You collect it yourself using metrics you define around your business objectives.
+In effect it's a straightforward direct deal between your brand and its customers.
+People hand over their data in exchange for a better more personalized eCommerce experience.